sebivenlo/jhipster/README.md

 ```
 yarn global add generator-jhipster
 ```
 - To create a project, open a terminal window and create a directory.
-For example, mdkdir blog.
+For example, mdkdir JHipsterApp.
 Navigate into the directory and run the command:
 ```
 yo jhipster
 ```